 - Layer height remains the same across rows (A, B, C).
 Edit the layer heights for these rows by changing the Z value.
 You should only need to change 3 values.
 Lines 20, 60, and 101

-- Speeds remains the same across columns (1, 2, 3).
+- Speeds remain the same across columns (1, 2, 3).
 Edit the speeds for these columns by changing the F value.
 You will need to edit the speed for each section (9 total).

-- Note: In gcode, speed is written in unit of ‘mm/min’ rather than ‘mm/s’.
+- Note: In g-code, speed is written in the unit of ‘mm/min’ rather than ‘mm/s’.
 This means that ‘mm/s’ speeds are multiplied by 60.

 - Save the file.